harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Security Considerations

+Most of the standard security guarantees afforded the standard key setups such as Type 1 wallets are still in place.

+Note however that the following properties does not exist:
+* Given a parent extended public key (K<sub>par</sub>,c<sub>par</sub>) and a child public key (K<sub>i</sub>), it is hard to find child key index (i).
+* Given a parent extended public key (K<sub>par</sub>,c<sub>par</sub>) and a non-hardened child private key (k<sub>i</sub>), it is hard to find the parent private key (k<sub>par</sub>).

+Consequently:

-Private and public keys must be kept safe as usual.
+1. Private and public keys must be kept safe as usual.
 Leaking a private key means access to coins - leaking a public key can mean loss of privacy.

-Somewhat more care must be taken regarding extended keys, as these correspond to an entire (sub)tree of keys.
+2. Somewhat more care must be taken regarding extended keys, as these correspond to an entire (sub)tree of keys.

-One weakness that may not be immediately obvious, is that knowledge of the extended public key + any non-hardened private key descending from it is equivalent to knowing the extended private key (and thus every private and public key descending from it).
+3. One weakness that may not be immediately obvious, is that knowledge of the extended public key + any non-hardened private key descending from it is equivalent to knowing the extended private key (and thus every private and public key descending from it).
 This means that extended public keys must be treated more carefully than regular public keys.
-It is also the reason for the existence of hardened keys, and why they are used for the account level in the tree.
-This way, a leak of account-specific (or below) private key never risks compromising the master or other accounts.
+*It is also the reason for the existence of hardened keys, and why they are used for the account level in the tree.
+This way, a leak of account-specific (or below) private key never risks compromising the master or other accounts.*

 <!-- END extended quote from BIP0032 spec -->

-Please refer to [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for the full HD Wallet specification.
+**Resources:** Refer to [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for the full HD Wallet specification.

 ### JBOK (Just a bunch of keys) wallets formats (deprecated)